REFERENCE & RESOURCE PAGES:

 Henry Weill was already making Fenton-Weill branded amplifiers and guitar pickups (including the Broadway 1857 and 1925 basses and some early Dallas Tuxedo models) before his involvement with Jim Burns in BURNS WEILL.
-Following Jim's sudden, unexpected (and unwelcome) departure from the partnership, Henry decided to continue making instruments under his previous brandname, believing the Fenton-Weill name hinted at Fender associations, which he surmised made good commercial sense for use marketing electric guitars.
+Following Jim's sudden, unexpected (and unwelcome) departure from the partnership, Henry decided to continue making instruments under his previous brandname, believing that the Fenton-Weill name hinted at Fender associations, which he surmised made good commercial sense for marketing electric guitars.

 The range initially continued unaltered from the Burns-Weill range, since one of the settlement arrangements made after the dissolution of the Burns-Weill partnership included Henry being granted exclusive ownership of the designs for the models.
 A few transitional examples emerged bearing the brandname Weill London, as the ever-frugal Henry simply chopped ‘Burns’ off the existing head plates.
 Once stocks were exhausted he used a similar ivoroid plate updated to read 'FENTON WEILL GUITAR - LONDON', then another batch with the outline reversed to point left, before switching to a small metal badge in 1961.
 Styling of the Burns-derived models quickly became more streamlined; Henry didn't think much of Jim's original designs and he set about re-vamping the range, adding cutaways and curves throughout.
 After the pair split, Henry built bodies in-house, but necks proved more problematic, so these were instead supplied by a gunstock maker and the parts were then put together in the FW factory.

 c.1988 Making Music